 Management Board reviews financial information prepared in accordance with the NBU requirements.
-During 2014, this financial information differed in certain aspects from International Financial Reporting Standards (see paragraph (e)), in particular, loan provisions were recognised in accordance with the NBU requirements rather than using the 'incurred loss model' required by IAS 39.
-During 2015, there was no such difference, since the Bank met the NBU requirements in respect of compliance with IFRS.
+During 2014, this financial information differed in certain aspects from International Financial Reporting Standards, in particular, Ioan provisions were recognised in accordance with the NBU requirements rather than using 'incurred loss model' required by IAS 39.
+During 2015, there was no such difference, since the Bank met the NBU requirements in respect of compliance with IFRS